 Long periods of desk work

-A lot of neck and shoulder problems start with desk work.
+Pain or tension in the neck and shoulders is often caused by desk work.
 Sitting in one position for long periods can lead to tightness in muscles and stiffness in joints.
 If you’re looking down at papers on a desk, or looking at a screen that isn’t at the correct height, you’ll be putting strain on your neck muscles.
 All of this will be even worse if your posture is poor.

 Looking at smart phones